csadusky/gr8_people/RESPONSES.md

    2. About how long did this task take you to complete?
 Was this longer or shorter than you initially expected?
       > This was pretty quick to do.
 It took less than half an hour.
 I already had an idea how to do it from doing my initial research.
 It took around the time I expected it to.
    3. Given more time, is there anything you would done differently?
       > I dont think so.
-Still was a pretty simple task.
+This was a pretty simple task.
 3. Please respond to the questions below in reference to Task 3.
    1. In a few sentences, please describe how you completed this task.
       > [Respond here]